 what is the contribution of link partners?

-The Network partners meet face to face and virtually once or twice a year, using focussed time to share the latest best practice in partners' regions, including changes in national policies.
+The Network partners meet face to face and virtually up to four times a year, using focussed time to share the latest best practice in partners' regions, including changes in national policies.

 Through sharing information and practice, LINK partners inspire creativity and innovation, collaborate on shared projects and developments, and directly support each other in widely promoting the LINK Network's values and culture.